 As for weight, size and every other physical characteristic (including the amount and types of ports offered) the two are almost identical in every way with the minor exception that Apple TV offers a USB-C port on the back.

 We never thought we’d utter these words but, everything considered, we’re a bit surprised Apple isn’t charging more for the Apple TV 4K – especially considering the price of the original.

-Based on price alone it’s tempting to upgrade from a 32GB Apple TV to a 32GB Apple TV 4K and from a 32GB version of the Apple TV 4K to the 64GB version.
+Based on price alone it’s tempting to upgrade from a 32GB Apple TV HD to a 32GB Apple TV 4K, or from a 32GB version of the Apple TV 4K to the 64GB version.
 Well played, Apple.